Launceston General Hospital

 The Launceston General Hospital (LGH) is one of the three main public hospitals in Tasmania, Australia.
 It is located in Launceston and serves the north of the state.
 Services provided include Cardiology, Renal, Gastroenterology, Haematology-Oncology, Rehabilitation, General Surgery, Ear/Nose/Throat surgery, Plastic surgery, Orthopaedics, Radiology, Paediatrics and an Intensive Care Unit, Psychiatry:Inpatient Mental Health Unit and Consultation-Liaison.

 It is a teaching hospital servicing the University of Tasmania.

+History

+The Diamond Jubilee of Queen Victoria was celebrated throughout the empire in 1897.
+In Tasmania a public meeting was held to determine how the occasion might be marked.
+The second wife of the governor of Tasmania, Georgina Jane Connellan, Lady Gormanston suggested that a maternity hospital would be a great addition.
+At the time the only assistance to pregnant women came from untrained and unregulated midwives.
+It was agreed and a committee of women manage the new facility that opened on 195 St John Street in September 1897.
+The Queen Victoria Maternity Hospital moved in 1935 and it was not absorbed into the General Hospital until 1993 as the Queen Victoria Maternity Unit.

+Services

 The statewide Cardiothoracic and major Paediatric surgery service is provided at the Royal Hobart Hospital.

 The hospital supports medical research through the Clifford Craig Medical Research Trust.